seangtkelley/seangtkelley.github.io/_posts/2017-11-24-first-post.md

 Hello, I am a second year student at the University of Massachusetts Amherst pursuing a Bachelor's of Science degree in Computer Science and Mathematics.
 In addition, I hope to complete a minor in Spanish.

-I am very passionate about the worlds of artificial intelligence, machine learning, and data science and the impact they can have on my community and the world as a whole.
-I am quite new to the fields so I don't have a particular focus yet but the applications of machine learning in computer vision and robot technology are definitely
+I am very passionate about the worlds of machine learning and data science and the impact they can have on my community and the world as a whole.

 I hope to use this blog to log my personal findings.
 Whether those findings be my preferred linux setup or data analyses, I want it to be here for my reference and for the reference of others.